Technical article

 What is the current status?

-The follow-up project ISO/CD 12100 is currently in the so-called ‘exploratory phase’.
-The current status ‘DIS ballot initiated: 12 weeks’ means that the international draft standard was confirmed on 13 December 2024 and that from this day onwards comments can be submitted during the following 12 weeks.
+The follow-up project ISO/CD 12100 is currently in the so-called ‘survey phase’.
+The current status ‘DIS registered’ means that the draft standard published in December 2024 will undergo further revision.
+The draft document was registered on 7 October 2025.

 When is the new standard (EN) ISO 12100 coming?

-The ISO standardisation process involves several stages.
-The new standard is currently in phase 3 (committee phase).
+The ISO standardisation process is divided into several stages (known as ISO stages).
+The new standard is currently in phase 4 (survey phase).
 It will therefore be some time before the document reaches phase 6 (publication phase).

-By way of comparison: when the standard was last revised in 2008, it took just under two years from the committee phase to the publication phase.
-If the current revision follows a similar cycle, users can expect a new edition of the standard around mid-2026.
-However, since the changes and additions made in the draft standard of 1 January 2025 are rather minor (see section ‘What will change in terms of content?’), publication is likely to take place earlier.
+By way of comparison, the last revision of the standard in 2008 took just under two years from the committee stage to the publication stage.
+If the current revision follows a similar cycle, users can expect a new edition of the standard in mid/late 2026.

 This publication process only reflects the international version.
 CEN, the European standardisation organisation, has also launched a new standardisation project with the name prEN ISO 12100 rev. It is expected that the ISO and CEN committees will work closely together as they did for the 2010 edition of the standard.
 Publication at the European and then at the national level usually takes place a few months after the international edition is published.